sujeet1024/Trigger_words/README.md

 # Trigger_words

-1. This tool was built to detect multiple trigger words listed in the link below
+1. This tool was built to detect multiple trigger words in a speech to follow corresponding command for respective trigger word

 2. The dataset used for training the model can be downloaded from the tensorflow challenge through the link:
 [Tensorflow challenge](https://www.kaggle.com/competitions/tensorflow-speech-recognition-challenge/data)